Modbus-Monitor/docs/docs/products/android/advanced-guide.md

 - **Value Retrieval**: Stored values returned when registers are polled
 - **Preset Values**: Use "Write Preset Value" to populate registers with default data

+!!! tip "Detailed Write Operations"
+    For complete information about write dialogs, preset values, and write operation procedures, see the [Write Operations](#write-operations) section in the Client Mode chapter.
+The same write functionality applies to both Client and Server modes.

 ## Monitor Points - Core Concept

 <figure markdown>